 Cataracts are defined as a clouding or opacification of the crystalline lens in the eye, which prohibits light from passing through as in normal vision.
 Cataracts tend to affect older patients and are the number one correctable cause of vision loss in the U.S.

 You may be developing cataracts and should contact your eye doctor as soon as possible if you notice any of the following symptoms: blurred vision, halo around lights, poor night vision, color distortions, or glare.
 Cataracts are often easily identified by examining the eye.
+Give us a call today at 916-485-2020 to learn more or to determine whether you are a candidate for cataract treatment.
+Our ophthalmologists can offer you the latest cataract techniques and treatment options!

 At Griffin & Reed Eye Care, we use only the latest techniques and technology for cataract surgery.